apify/apify-docs/sources/platform/actors/development/deployment/index.md

 ![Actor source types](./images/actor-source-types.png)

-You can link your actor to a Git repository, Gist, or a Zip file.
+You can link your Actor to a Git repository, Gist, or a Zip file.

 For more information on alternative source types, check out next chapter.